JoaoHenz/JoaoHenz.github.io/index.md

 ## Software Developer at WorldRag / NewRO:
 ### December, 2019 -> October, 2020
-I work with a team of 3 developers working at a distance in the WorldRag and Newro servers.
-I am responsible mainly for content creation - new dungeons, cities, instances and events.
-All of this is done using python, SQL and [rAthena's script language](https://rathena.org/).
+I was responsible mainly for content creation - new dungeons, cities, instances and events.
+All of this was done using python, SQL and a private script language.
 I have also been responsible for the implementation of multiple online features for the server's website using PHP and HTML.

 ![Mysteries of Geffenia](/assets/images/rag2.png)
 The "Mysteries of Geffenia" was a series of dungeons connected to a bigger story driven event called "War Against Urheimur"